skiphansen/pano_z80/README.md

 Now that the Pano has been updated and a USB flash drive is ready it's time for the moment of truth.
-Connect a USB keyboard and the USB flash drive to the USB ports next to the VGA connector and connect a VGA monitor.
-Do not use the USB port located next to the Ethernet port, it does not work currently (a bug for another day).
+Connect a USB keyboard and the USB flash drive to the USB ports and connect a VGA monitor.

 Now turn on power and hopefully you'll be greeted by a screen similar to the one at the top of this page.